monitoringartist/dockbix-agent-xxl/README.md

 [![Commercial support ready](https://img.shields.io/badge/Commercial support-ready-brightgreen.svg)](http://www.monitoringartist.com 'DevOps / Docker / Kubernetes / AWS ECS / Google GCP / Zabbix / Zenoss / Terraform / Monitoring')

 Zabbix Agent XXL with Docker monitoring and host metrics support, which can be used with any Zabbix server.
+Tested on CoreOS, RHEL, CentOS, Ubuntu, Debian, Boot2docker, Photon OS.

 If you like or use this project, please provide feedback to author - Star it ★ or [write what's missing for you](https://docs.google.com/forms/d/e/1FAIpQLSdte1irviwtQzXU8_DMzboxf_qggE3qgjgpPHoBlE9RzLCXKA/viewform).